paulrobertlloyd/paulrobertlloyd-v3/_posts/projects/2010-11-01-universal_playback.markdown

 layout: post-project
 title: Universal Playback
 date: '2010-11-01 12:00:00 +0000'
-excerpt: The TV-on-DVD label of Universal Pictures UK, responsible for releasing content from NBC Universal as well as other locally acquired series on DVD and blu-ray.
+excerpt: The TV-on-DVD label of Universal Pictures UK, responsible for releasing content from NBCUniversal as well as other locally acquired series on DVD and blu-ray.
 ---
 <div class="slides">
     <figure>